centricconsulting/oxidize-template-sandbox/README.md

 This repository is a sandbox for developing EJS templates that will be used in the Oxidize application.

-# Concepts You Should Master
+# Valuable Concepts to Learn

 - Oxidize Metadata Json Structure.
 [Metadata Documentation](metadata.md)
 - Embedded Javascript Templating.
 [EJS](https://ejs.co/)